fentonfentonfenton/argocd-previews/README.md

 ---

-GitHub actions:
+### GitHub actions:

-The steps above (creating the extra) file and replacing the contents before pushing it to git can be done in `PLATFORM-103` in GitHub actions to `cutover-core`, there are tools like `kyml` to help, and probably better ways to do it..
+The steps above (creating the extra file and replacing the contents before pushing it to git) can be done in `PLATFORM-103` in GitHub actions to `cutover-core`, there are tools like `kyml` to help, and probably better ways to do it..

+We'd need to pass the `branch name` `commit` `PR id` and more in the `GitHub` action

+Then we'd want to remove the file when the `PR` is closed.